River Greet: Course

 The river rises as a series of springs to the west of Kirklington, close to the 160 ft contour.
 It is joined by Cotton Mill Dyke and Edingley Beck, and to the east of Kirklington, turns to flow in a south-easterly direction.
-Halam Beck joins from the south, and there is a disused mill at Maythorne Farm.
+Halam Beck joins from the south, and there is a disused mill at Maythorne.
 It was built as a cotton mill in 1795 by a hop merchant, to supply yarn to the framework knitting industry.
 The firm of Messrs.
 Bean and Johnson altered it in the early nineteenth century, after which silk and lace thread was produced.
 A small community was established around the mill, with cottages for some of the workers, of whom there were 70 in 1838, a general store, a public house and a mission hall.
 Willow for making baskets was grown in osier beds, and hops were also cultivated.
 The building was used as a billet for soldiers during the Second World War, by which time its industrial function had ceased.
 It has subsequently been converted into flats, with some of the outbuildings used as industrial workshops.
 There are two mill buildings, the north mill and the south mill, both of which are grade II listed structures.

-Below the mill the Robin Hood Way, a long distance footpath, follows the banks of the river, which forms the northern boundary of Southwell.
+Below Maythorne, the Robin Hood Way, a long distance footpath, follows the banks of the river, which forms the northern boundary of Southwell.
 There is a wildfowl centre on the north bank, and Caudwell flour Mill is on the south bank.
 It was built over the site of Burgage mill, a medieval building, and was bought by Charles Caudwell in 1851.
 He increased the capacity of the mill, which was subsequently damaged by fires in 1867, 1893 and 1917.
 Each time the mill was rebuilt, the equipment was upgraded.
 The Caudwell family were millers for four generations, after which Associated British Foods bought the mill.
 It closed in 1977, and was turned into flats in 1989.

 After leaving the mill, the river crosses under the A612 road and flows through open countryside, to reach Upton Mill.
 It passes to the north of Southwell Racecourse, and then turns to the south, where Rolleston Mill is built over its course.
 This is a late eighteenth-century brick structure, with a basement, two storeys and a garret, which still contains some of the milling equipment.
 It is a grade II listed structure.
 The river continues under the Nottingham to Lincoln Line close to Rolleston railway station, to reach Fiskerton Mill, built on the site of a medieval mill owned by the monks of Thurgaton Priory.
 Just beyond the mill, it passes under a minor road and into the River Trent.